rhargreaves/mega-drive-psg-envelopes/README.md

-# SEGA Mega Drive PSG Envelopes
+# Mega Drive PSG Envelopes

 Builds a ROM which probably makes a horrible noise.
 Mostly for experimenting with programming software-driven PSG envelopes for defining PSG instruments for the [Mega Drive MIDI Interface](https://github.com/rhargreaves/mega-drive-midi-interface).